Aider-AI/aider/docs/benchmarks.md

 it removes the wall-clock timing information that is normally included by the `unittest` module.

-The benchmarking harness also logs sha hashes of the all the OpenAI API requests and replies.
+The benchmarking harness also logs sha hashes of all the OpenAI API requests and replies.
 This makes it possible to
 detect randomness or nondeterminism